dmbarbour/awelon/AboutABC.md

          terminate with tilde (126)
         ~

 This block structure eliminates need for escapes, except for LF which is escaped by the space.
 The LF preceding `~` is dropped.
 If anything other than space or `~` follows LF, the ABC stream is in error.
 ABC text is capable of quoting ABC code without being too ugly.
 By convention, text typically starts a new line.

-Sadly, text isn't very aesthetically pleasing for a single word or line:
+Text isn't aesthetically pleasing for a single word or line, but it still meets the goal of being readable:

         "Text
         ~

-Of course, being pretty is not a primary goal of ABC.
-Keeping text and numbers visible helps with debugging, but to really read ABC one should disassemble the ABC stream against an AO dictionary and present it in a dedicated UI.

 Text is not a distinct type for ABC.
 Rather, text is a compact representation for introducing a list of small integers corresponding to the Unicode codepoints.
 The above code, consisting of six characters, has the same meaning as `#3#116l#120l#101l#84l`, which would have the type:

         e -> (N(84) * (N(101) * (N(120) * (N(116) * N(3)) ))) * e

 The terminal `3` is arbitrary, though has some historical significance as the ETX (end of text) character in ASCII.
 It also serves as a weak indicator that the list was intended to be interpreted as text.
+(See conventions, later.)

 *BACKGROUND:* Text was initially envisioned as a distinct type for ABC.
 However, that design traded a fair amount of simplicity (extra structure manipulation and analysis codes, extra types to track and comprehend, new kinds of code to optimize) for rather dubious performance benefits.
 In practice, a streaming ABC interpreter can store text in a compact form, even recognize text when forming tuples.
 Further, common list-processing operations, such as reverse or addend could be recognized by simple pattern-matching and swapped for a highly optimized variant.
 (A compiler, having more time to crunc code, should do even better.)

 ### Substructural Reasoning